Security interest: Conditional sale

-"Quasi-security"
+Quasi-securities

 There are a number of other arrangements which parties can put in place which have the effect of conferring security in a commercial sense, but do not actually create a proprietary security interest in the assets.
-For example, it is possible to grant a power of attorney or conditional option in favour of the secured party relating to the subject matter, or to utilise a retention of title arrangement, or execute undated transfer instruments.
 Whilst these techniques may provide protection for the secured party, they do not confer a proprietary interest in the assets which the arrangements relate to, and their effectiveness may be limited if the debtor goes into bankruptcy.
+For example, a party may outrightly transfer ownership of an asset to another party, with a contractual provision that the asset is re-transferred once the secured obligations are repaid.
+Alternatively, a creditor may retain ownership of an asset until the sum is paid in full.
+Trusts can also be employed or imposed for similar purposes as security interests.